dotnet/corert/README.md

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information, see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

-## Daily Builds
-Daily builds of CoreRT will be published to a package feed in near future.

 ## License
 The CoreRT Repo is licensed under the [MIT license](https://github.com/dotnet/corert/blob/master/LICENSE.TXT).